How-To Creole

 Consider These Examples

-Notice how pa is between the object and possessive pronoun
+Notice how pa is between the object and the possessive pronoun.

 1. Kreyon pa mwen → MY pencil